16 Best UX Research Tools in 2026: Which One is Right For You?

 12. kardSort

-Open-source research tool for remote card sorting.
+Web-based research tool for remote card sorting and tree testing.

 Features include:

-• Designed for remote card sorting exercises;
+• Designed for remote card sorting and tree testing exercises

-• Tools to help researchers understand and organize user mental models and information architecture;
+• Tools to help researchers understand and organize user mental models and information architecture

-• Export results to .CSV, SynCaps V3, and Casolysis format.
+• Export results to .CSV, SynCaps V3, and Casolysis format

 13. Optimal Workshop